Golden Globe AwardsBeverly Hilton, Beverly Hills, CA

 Show hosts are encouraged to be controversial.
 Actors and actresses who don’t have a shot at an Oscar can walk away with a shiny globe on a cylindrical pedestal.

 In 1958, the Rat Pack – Frank Sinatra, Dean Martin and Sammy Davis Jr. – delighted the audience when they stormed the stage to take over the show with whiskey and cigarettes in hand.

 Young female talent has been recognized routinely at the Golden Globes ever since Peggy Lipton, who was 24 at the time, was named “best leading actress in a drama” for her role as flower child Julie Barnes in The Mod Squad in 1971.

 The first awards ceremony was an informal gathering at 20th Century Fox in 1944.
-Jennifer Jones was named best actress for her role in The Song of Bernadette.
-Paul Lukas was named best actor for his part in Watch on the Rhine.
+Jennifer Jones was named the best actress for her role in The Song of Bernadette.
+Paul Lukas was named the best actor for his part in Watch on the Rhine.